19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 (2) In relation to such appeals, the Court of Appeal shall have all the powers and duties, as to amendment or otherwise, of the High Court, together with full discretionary power to receive further evidence by oral examination in court, by affidavit, or by deposition taken before an examiner or a commissioner.

-(3) Such further evidence may be given without leave on interlocutory applications, or in any case as to matters which have occurred after the date of the decision from which the appeal is brought.
+(3) Such further evidence may be given without leave in any case as to matters which have occurred after the date of the decision from which the appeal is brought.

+[Act 46 of 2018 wef 01/01/2019]

-(4) Upon appeals from a judgment, after trial or hearing of any cause or matter upon the merits, such further evidence, except as to matters subsequent as specified in subsection (3), shall be admitted on special grounds only, and not without leave of the Court of Appeal.
+(4) Except as provided in subsection (3), such further evidence may be given only on special grounds and with the leave of the Court of Appeal.

+[Act 46 of 2018 wef 01/01/2019]

 (5) The Court of Appeal may draw inferences of facts, and give any judgment, and make any order which ought to have been given or made, and make such further or other orders as the case requires.